General Mills Inc (GIS)

 ---|---|---|---|---|---|

-General Mills Inc's liquidity ratios have shown a declining trend over the past five years.
-The current ratio, which measures the company's ability to cover its short-term liabilities with its current assets, decreased from 0.70 in 2021 to 0.65 in 2024.
-This indicates that General Mills may have difficulty meeting its short-term obligations.
+General Mills Inc's liquidity ratios show some fluctuations over the years.
+The current ratio, which measures the company's ability to cover short-term liabilities with current assets, has ranged from 0.63 to 0.69 over the past few years.
+This indicates that General Mills may have had some difficulty in meeting its short-term obligations with its current assets.

 See also: